 Sufffering from depression, he sought medical help the following year, and eventually found himself in the Montreal clinic of Dr. Ewen Cameron, whose brainwashing experiments involving electroshock and drugs including LSD were partly supported by the CIA (Wikipedia).
 Months of electroconvulsive treatments and heavy doses of drugs did in fact erase much of David's memory, but he was later able to recover some of it from his many photos and letters, such as those above describing "I Presume".

 At the age of thirty, he had to begin a new life, which included more world travel, interesting work for Expo 67, and a career with Birks jewellers.
-Much of it was lost to David again in his later years due to dementia, but is chronicled online in Our Mister Nixon.
+Much of it was lost to David again in his later years due to dementia.

 Return to CJ-3Bs in History.